DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 First, create a directory (folder) called "docker"; remember where it is.

-Follow these if-else if-else directions:
+Follow these "if-else, if-else" directions:

 **If you already see the file InterestingPicture-1.0-SNAPSHOT.war ...**